There are five main types of lesion to look for when checking for skin cancer.

 This is the least common form of skin cancer, but also the most dangerous.
 It can affect people of any age, unlike other types that are more common among older people.
 Varying hugely in appearance, it can present as a spot that becomes darkly pigmented or develops irregular edges or different colours over time, or as a rapidly-growing pink or red lump.
 It can spread internally, so immediate treatment is required.

-In addition to these four main types of lesion, there are other, less common types of skin cancer.
+In addition to these five main types of lesion, there are other, less common types of skin cancer.